Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Look at that jacket.

-It's full of coke.
+It's full of Coke.

-So after serving in the Army and police force in 1977,
+So after serving in the army and police force, in 1977, he resigned from life in uniform

 to become a lawyer in Lexington.